qing3962/password-protection/README.md

 If you want to turn on protection again, you may invoke the command panel, type "pass", find the command - Password Protection: Open, run it, when you open a protected note, the password verification box will pop up again.

 In Obsidian for Windows, a Password Protection Button locates on the left-bar.
 Click on it to execute protecting or unprotecting action.

+## The systems have been tested:

+I have tested the plugin on Windows and iOS (iPhone、iPad) with Obsidian in 2023.5.

 ## Installation, Configruation, and Usage